What is trifocal lens replacement surgery?

 Is trifocal lens replacement surgery safe?

 For many years, trifocal intraocular lens replacement surgery has proven to be a safe and effective treatment worldwide.
-The procedure involves using ultrasound to remove the cloudy natural lens and then implanting an artificial lens.
+The lens replacement Hong Kong procedure involves using ultrasound to remove the cloudy natural lens and then implanting an artificial lens.
 Trifocal intraocular lens replacement surgery is a minimally invasive procedure performed under topical anesthesia.
 Most patients experience significant vision improvement within days after surgery and typically recover fully within a few weeks.

 Trifocal Lens Replacement Surgery Steps